omar40545/Chicago-Transportation-Dashboard/README.md

-This project analyses 111,000+ traffic crash records (July 2025–July 2026) and 3 years of CTA ridership data to surface infrastructure risk patterns relevant to transportation planning and civil engineering work — the kind of analysis that supports agencies like IDOT, the Illinois Tollway, CDA, and CTA.
+This project analyses 111,000+ traffic crash records (July 2025–July 2026) and 3 years of CTA ridership data to surface infrastructure risk patterns relevant to transportation planning and civil engineering work; the kind of analysis that supports agencies like IDOT, the Illinois Tollway, CDA, and CTA.